EthanHNguyen/ethanhnguyen.github.io/_posts/2023-12-08-what-i-learned.md

 2. **Comprehensive Understanding:** Think deeply about the system and consider every interaction within the code.
 Try to save time and effort by addressing potential bugs before they manifest.
 3. **Collaborate and Continuous Refinement:** Upon completion of work, view the code of other software engineers and see what you can improve.
 Further, seek to teach others and you will understand your own systems better.

 Working with more experienced engineers has helped me learn new things that I cannot learn from reading a textbook or taking a class.
 These principles likely have come from experience and trial & error.
-I am appreciative of being able to learn directly from them without the tribulation.
+I am appreciative of being able to save some effort and learn directly from these more senior engineers.